tau-/monocled/readme.md

 2. Wrap the battery and Trinkey in electrical tape.

-   This is just to prevent a mess and no apply epoxy directly to the components.
+   This is just to prevent a mess and to avoid applying epoxy directly to the components.

-3. Prepare the button by pulling apart the leads until in snuggly fits on the arm of the glasses.
+3. Prepare the button by pulling apart the leads until it snuggly fits on the arm of the glasses.

 4. Connect the button to pin #2 and GND with the correct length of wire.